daos-stack/daos/NewDocs/DAOS Docker.md

 - Local clone of the GitHub DAOS repo
 - Directly from GitHub

+> I should reconsider this path and build off CentOS8 as its closer to Rocky8.4

 If you prefer a different base than CentOS7, replace the filename "Dockerfile.centos.7" in the command strings below with one of the following."
 - Dockerfile.centos.8
 - Dockerfile.ubuntu.20.04